nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 nodes SHOULD broadcast diagnostic information to its peers using the `Diagnostics` message.
 If broadcasting, the node MUST do this at least every minute, but it MUST NOT broadcast more often than every 5 seconds \(to avoid producing too much chatter\).
 A node MAY choose not to include any of the specified fields.

+See the protobuf definition for the fields included in the `Diagnostics` message.

 ## 9. Errors